 Jewelry, especially white gold, is often plated to give it a brighter finish.
 White gold alloys are often plated with Rhodium which is a member of the Platinum family.
 People are unlikely to be allergic to Rhodium, but as the plating wears off, irritation can start due to the fact that the skin is now in direct contact with the Nickel (or other metal) that they are allergic to.
 Furthermore, some people have no reaction to standard gold alloys, but are allergic to gold solder which has a different mix of alloys than regular gold.
 Solder is often used when a ring is sized to bond the ring back together again.
 This can lead to a confusing situation where a ring suddenly begins to irritate someone after years of problem free wear.
 A change in diet, again, could also lead to irritation due to a change in the skin’s chemical composition.

-Solutions for allergic reactions vary greatly depending on the cause of the reaction.
+If you are experience an allergic reaction, solutions vary greatly depending on the cause of the reaction.
 The key is to try to determine what is causing the reaction.
 If, for example, the irritation started after the ring was sized or worked on, maybe you are allergic to the solder.

 - Our shop has a laser welder which allows us to bond metal without using solder.
 So, if you determine that you are allergic to the solder in your ring, we can usually remove it and laser weld the ring back together.